wavefrontHQ/docs/pages/doc/proxies_installing.md

 <a name="single"></a>

-## Installing a Proxy
+## Proxy Installation

-You can install a proxy on a single host or on multiple hosts.
-If you're using Linux, you can automate installation on multiple hosts.
+If we don't install a proxy for you as part of integration setup, you can install a proxy explicitly.
+You can script installation on Linux and Mac OS.
+You can also run a proxy in a [Docker container](proxies_configuring.html#running-a-proxy-in-a-docker-container).

 **Note**: You can use a single proxy to pass input from many collector agents to the Wavefront service.
 In production, consider using two proxies behind a load balancer.
 See [Proxy Deployment Options](proxies.html#proxy-deployment-options).